adonisjs/v5-docs/content/guides/database/migrations.md

 - During development, you can also roll back migrations to edit them.

 ## Creating your first migration
-You can create a new migration by running the following ace command.
+You can create a new migration by running the following Ace command.
 The migration files are stored inside the `database/migrations` directory.

 :::note
 You can also create a Lucid model and the migration together by running the `node ace make:model -m' flag.